History of Everton F.C.: Harry Catterick era (1961–1973)

 The 1960s is regarded by many fans as the golden era of Everton Football Club.
 During this period they won the League Championship and Charity Shield twice (1963 and 1970 for both), and FA Cup once (1966).
-After the barren period of the 1950s, Harry Catterick took charge of the Everton in 1961.
+After the barren period of the 1950s, former player Harry Catterick took charge of Everton in 1961.
 The team were soon to be dubbed the "School of Science" after their methodical approach in the tradition of the Everton team in the 1920s who were first given this name.
 Their football was inventive and flowing similar to Tottenham's "Push and Run" style.
 In Catterick's first full season as manager Everton conceded fewer goals than any other team and finished fourth.

 Champions

 The following season, the Toffees lost just six of their 42 matches and took the title, Everton's sixth.
 The striking partnership of Roy Vernon and the "Golden Vision" Alex Young scoring 46 goals between them (the last time two Everton players have scored more than 20 goals each in one season).
 Other notable players included Billy Bingham, Jimmy Gabriel, Derek Temple, Bobby Collins and Brian Labone.